noamteyssier/hist-rs/README.md

 # count unique lines from stdin
 /bin/cat <file> | hist

-# skip counting and just write unique lines
+# skip counting and just write unique lines (in the same order as they appear)
 hist <file> -u

 # exclude lines matching a pattern while counting